nikkilr88/egghead-asciicasts/getting-started-with-redux/17reactTodoListExample(Adding)/17reactTodoListExample(Adding).md

 The render function is called on every store change so the ToDos prop is always up to date.
 This was the rendering part of the **redux** flow.
 Let's recap how mutations work in Redux.

 Any state change is caused by a store dispatch call somewhere in the component.
-When an action is dispatched, this store calls the reducer it was created with, with the current state and the action being dispatched.
+When an action is dispatched, this store calls the **reducer** it was created with, with the current state and the action being dispatched.

-In our case, this is the ToDo app reducer, which we obtained by combining divisibility filter and the ToDos reducer.
+In our case, this is the `TodoApp` reducer, which we obtained by combining `visibilityFilter` and the `todos` reducer.

-It matches the action type and the switch statement.
-If the action type is add ToDo and indeed, it is equal to add ToDo string.
-In this case, it will call the child ToDo reducer, passing it undefined, because this is no state for a new ToDo that it can pass in the action.
+It matches the action type and the `switch` statement.
+If the action type is `ADD_TODO` and indeed, it is equal to add ToDo string.
+In this case, it will call the child `todo` reducer, passing it `undefined`, because this is no state for a new ToDo that it can pass in the action.

 ```javascript
 case 'ADD_TODO':